Most companies share one glaring thing in common: they could use a lot more leads.

-Conferences can be a great way to get in front of your target audience, and depending on the size you can sometimes get these fairly cheap and get a lot of exposure to everyone at the conference.
+Conferences can be a great way to get in front of your target audience.
+Depending on the size, you can sometimes get these fairly cheap and get a lot of exposure to everyone at the conference.

 I say “niche” because you should have a specific offer for each audience and have a direct way to track if someone is coming from that conference so that you can track a return on that investment.

-After that, I view conference sponsorships as a branding exercise.
-It’s amazing how sponsoring conferences puts your brand into another level where enterprise brands are more likely to trust you.
+You should view conference sponsorships as a branding exercise.
+It’s amazing how sponsoring conferences puts your brand to another level where enterprise brands are more likely to trust you.

-Podcasts and voice driven content are some of the hottest and fastest growing types of media today.
-In fact, according to Podcast Insights:
+Podcasts and voice-driven content are some of the hottest and fastest growing types of media today.

-Podcasts have a captive audience and most advertising done on them is read by the host, making it more authentic than radio or something else, and can be a great way to get in front of a captive and engaged audience.
+As mentioned earlier, podcasts have a captive audience and most advertising done on them is read by the host, giving it an authentic feel.
+This can be a great way to get in front of a captive and engaged audience.